iammix/anyfile/README.md

-# Neuroclue Technical Project
+# Anyfile Project

 ## Overview

-The Neuroclue Technical Project is a C++ application designed to handle and process data from CSV and JSON files (or custom formatted - implementation needed), in my case, focusing on accelerometer data.
+Anyfile Project is a C++ application designed to handle and process data from CSV and JSON files (or custom formatted - implementation needed), in my case, focusing on accelerometer data.
 The application reads data, computes the total acceleration for each record, and writes the processed data back to an output file.

 ## Features